-The best affordable Windows laptops you can buy in 2020
+The best affordable Windows laptops you can buy | Engadget

 What Windows laptops do well

 So what can you realistically accomplish on a cheap Windows laptop?
 Quite a bit, especially if you’re doing one thing (or a limited number of things) at a time.
-They’re great for web browsing, checking email, video streaming and more -- but, yes, all of those things can be done on Chromebooks as well.
+They’re great for web browsing, checking email, video streaming and more — but, yes, all of those things can be done on Chromebooks as well.
 Windows laptops have a big advantage, though, in Microsoft Office.
 While yes, there is a browser based version, the native, desktop apps are considered a must have for many and will run smoothly on even the most bare-bones laptops.
-The only caveat is that you may run into some slowdown on low-powered devices if you’re working with large data sets in Excel or large photos and graphics in Powerpoint.
+The only caveat is that you may run into some slowdown on low-powered devices if you’re working with large data sets in Excel or a lot of photos and graphics in Powerpoint.

 When it comes to specs, a bright spot for Windows laptops is storage.
-Even the most affordable devices tend to have 128GB SSDs, and some combine those SSDs with larger HDDs for even more space.
-In contrast, Chromebooks have very little storage because they rely on the assumption that you’ll save all of your documents in the cloud.
+Even the most affordable devices tend to have at least 128GB SSDs.
+That will come in handy if you prefer to keep your most important files saved locally on your laptop.
+In contrast, cheaper Chromebooks often have less storage because they’re built on the assumption that you’ll save all of your documents in the cloud.
 Not only is that less convenient when you need to work offline, but it also limits the size of programs and files that you can download.
 So, not great for hoarding Netflix shows before a long trip.

-Windows also has thousands of apps that you can download from its dedicated app store.
+Windows also has thousands of apps that you can download from its app store.
 Chromebooks have some Chrome apps, numerous browser extensions and the ability to download Android apps, but quality control is… inconsistent.
-Android apps, in particular, often haven’t been optimized for Chrome OS, which makes for a wonky user experience on laptops.
+Android apps, in particular, often haven’t been optimized for Chrome OS, which makes for a wonky user experience.
 Windows may not have as many apps as Android, but at least the experience is fairly standard across the board.

 Windows also gives you the ability to download and use programs from other sources, like direct from the developer.
 You can run things like Adobe Creative Suite, certain VPNs and programs like GIMP, Audacity and ClipMate on a Windows device, which just isn’t possible on Chrome OS.
 Chromebooks limit you to the apps and programs in The Play Store and the Chrome Extensions store, reducing any others to unusable, space-sucking icons in your Downloads folder.